atillakati/schellenberg-usb/README.md

 # schellenberg-usb

-Control Schellenberg devices using the RF stick.
-UI is only a REST api which easily can be integrated in any third part system (eg: Home Assistant).
+The aim is to control a Schellenberg belt winder with the Schellenberg RF-Stick.
+UI is only a REST interface, which can be easily integrated into any third party system (e.g.: Home Assistant).
+The application that communicates directly with the USB RF Stick was developed in C# .NET 8.0.
+The Nuget LibUsbDotNet was used for USB communication.
+This ensures that the solution can be run platform-independently.
+The solution was developed in a Windows environment and will ultimately run dockerized on a Raspberry PI (Linux).

-Project is still under development.
+The project is still under development.

 ## State Machine definition overview